 The business revenue is around $1.1 million per annum and Phil and Scott are each responsible for around $300,000.

-They visit their financial planner, David, who recognises that Phil and Scott hold the relationships with most of the firm's clients.
+They visit their financial adviser, David, who recognises that Phil and Scott hold the relationships with most of the firm's clients.
 If something were to happen to either one of them, those relationships would be at risk.
 The junior accountants do not have the knowledge or experience to give the advice required or manage relationships with the firm's key clients.

 What can Phil and Scott do to protect their business?